robertkuhar/hellosbt/README.md

 "Setting Expressions" aren't the only thing that can appear here.
 Apparently there are also "Task Expressions" and some "Input thingie" which they present in the docs as `SettingKey[T]`, `TaskKey[T]`, or `InputKey[T]`.

+Setting Keys are Strings, so numeric values are right out.

+"The build.sbt may also be interspersed with `vals`, `lazy vals`, and `defs`.
+Top-level objects and classes are not allowed in build.sbt.
+Those should go in the project/ directory as Scala source files." - yeah, this is also where I started to get worried before.
+You've got to wander the build.sbt and project/ directory to figure out what is going on.
+Its not a "everything is in one place" thing.
+I bet IntelliJ helps here.

+"There are three flavors of key":

+1. SettingKey[T]: a key for a value computed once (the value is computed when loading the subproject, and kept around).
+1. TaskKey[T]: a key for a value, called a task, that has to be recomputed each time, potentially with side effects.
+1. InputKey[T]: a key for a task that has command line arguments as input.
+Check out Input Tasks for more details.